bioinformatics-core-shared-training/shell-genomics-remote/_episodes/02-the-filesystem.md

 You will see:

 ~~~
-/home/dcuser
+/home
 ~~~
 {: .output}

 This is the full name of your home directory.
-This tells you that you are in a directory called `dcuser`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
+This tells you that you are in a directory called `home`,which sits inside the very top directory in the hierarchy.
 The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to summarize: `dcuser` is a directory in `home` which is a directory in `/`.
-More on `root` and `home` in the next section.
+Our `Course_Materials` directory is inside an `ubunu` directory which is inside the `home` directory.
+More on `root` and
+`home` in the next section.

+Lets start in out `Course_Materials` directory.

 Now enter the following command:

 ~~~
-$ cd /home/dcuser/shell_data/.hidden
+$ cd /home/ubuntu/Course_Materials/shell_data/.hidden
 ~~~
 {: .bash}